keys-pub/website/docs/specs/user.md

 The steps are:

 1. Generate a user signed statement (saltpack armored) with the name, service and key identifier.
-2. Place the statement on the service at an URL controlled by the account.
+2. Place the statement on the service at an URL controlled by the account (e.g. a Tweet, Gist, Reddit post).
 3. Save a signed statement in the key's sigchain ([PUT /sigchain/:kid/:seq](/docs/restapi/sigchain.md#put-sigchain-kid-seq)) including name, service, key identifier and url from step 2.

 ## Statement